-That hands on test reflects some of the feedback we saw from users, some of whom say that the StaySharp Max 6201 struggles with grass over six inches or thick weeds.
-Be that as it may, no reel mower gets more love from users than the Fiskars.
-It enjoys a 4.3-star rating at HomeDepot.com following nearly 270 reviews.
-Nearly 1,000 owners report in at Amazon.com, where it rates 4.1 stars.
+That hands on test reflects some of the feedback we saw from users, some of whom say that the StaySharp Max struggles with grass over six inches or thick weeds.
+Be that as it may, no reel mower gets more love from users than the Fiskars, not even some that are more highly regarded by experts.
 The mower carries a three-year warranty.

-The SweetHome.com rates the Fiskars as a terrific choice, but gives its overall recommendation to the Scotts 2000-20S Classic (Est. $135).
-That choice is based on the quality of the cut.
+The Sweethome.com calls the Fiskars a terrific choice, but gives its overall recommendation to the Scotts 2000-20S Classic (Est. $145).
+That recommendation is based on the quality of the cut.
 "When our lawn experts and I were going back and forth and mowing a bunch of stuff, we noticed that the Scotts would leave a swath of totally cut grass, whereas the Fiskars would leave a bunch of blades sticking up like chimneys after a house fire," Grabianowski says.

 Maintenance for the Scotts 2000-20S is minimal, but slightly more than the Fiskars StaySharp requires.
 Scotts recommends sharpening the blades once a season for the best performance, though some users say they require more regular sharpening.
 The Scotts 2000-20S includes a two-year warranty.